nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Click on `mealcompanion.jar` to automatically download the file.
 Place the file in a folder of your choice.

-3. Open the command terminal and navigate to the folder where you downloaded `mealcompanion.jar` using `cd <file path>` commands as necessary.
+3. Open the command terminal and navigate to the folder where you downloaded `mealcompanion.jar` using `cd <file_path>` commands as necessary.
 4. Ensure the terminal is within the correct folder.
 5. Use the command `java -jar mealcompanion.jar` to launch Meal Companion.
 ![startup1.png](images/startup1.png)
 6. When you are finished using Meal Companion, use the `bye` command to terminate the application.
 This will ensure your stored data is saved correctly for future access.

+Meal Companion uses a Command Line Interface (CLI), as the current version is just a proof of concept.
+We have plans to further develop Meal Companion to include a Graphical User Interface (GUI), or even to a mobile application platform.
+However as we have not yet reached that stage in our development, the CLI will suffice as the input method to operate Meal Companion.
+We apologize for any inconvenience caused.

 #### [Back to table of contents](#table-of-contents)